Skip to content

 What this looks like in practice

 I have a command called /new-prospect.
-I type it with a company name and an email address and Claude runs our entire first-mile sales process:
+I type it with a company name and an email address.
+Claude runs our entire first-mile sales process:

 1. Searches Gmail for prior history with that contact